 Stillman College welcomes you and is proud to assist you with your educational interests.
-We offer a variety of programs that are approved by the State your job opportunities.
+We offer a variety of programs that are approved by the State Approving Agency that will help you receive a bachelor's degree and enhance your job opportunities.